ks888/tgo/README.md

 / (#01) fmt.Println() (n = 2, err = nil)
 ```

-If this example doesn't work, try to print the error value `tracer.Start()` returns.
+If this example doesn't work, check the error value `tracer.Start()` returns.

 In this example, you may omit the the `tracer.Stop()` line because tracing automatically ends when the caller function of `tracer.Start()` returns.